Mika (singer): 2009–2010: The Boy Who Knew Too Much

 Prior to the release of his second studio album, Mika released a limited-edition extended play titled Songs for Sorrow on 8 June 2009.
-The EP includes 4 tracks and a 68-page book featuring lyrics and exclusive illustrated interpretations of each song by some of Mika's favourite artists and designers, among them Jim Woodring, Sophie Blackall, Alber Elbaz, and his own sister, DaWack.
+The EP includes four tracks and a 68-page book, featuring lyrics and illustrated interpretations of each song by some of the singer's favourite artists and designers, among them Jim Woodring, Sophie Blackall, Alber Elbaz, and his own sister, DaWack.
 The song "Blue Eyes" was used to promote the EP, and was A-listed on the BBC Radio 2 playlist.

 Mika's second studio album The Boy Who Knew Too Much was released on 21 September 2009.
 Mika recorded the majority of the album in Los Angeles with producer and musician Greg Wells, who also produced his debut album Life in Cartoon Motion.
-The album has been described as Mika dealing with his adolescent teenage years and "in a sense is kind of part two" of his first album.

-The album was originally titled We Are Golden after the first single from the album, "We Are Golden".
-On 20 July 2009 in an on-air interview with DJ Jo Whiley on BBC Radio 1, Mika revealed he was considering renaming the album, because he wanted "something a little more ridiculous".
-On 6 August 2009 it was confirmed that the album's title would change to The Boy Who Knew Too Much.
+On 20 July 2009, in an on-air interview with DJ Jo Whiley on BBC Radio 1, Mika explained that the album "deals with his adolescent teenage years", and revealed that he was considering renaming it, because he wanted "something a little more ridiculous".
+The album was originally titled We Are Golden after the first single from the album, "We Are Golden", but was later changed to The Boy Who Knew Too Much.

-The first single from the album, "We Are Golden", made its radio debut in the United Kingdom on 20 July 2009, on BBC Radio 2 and was released for download on 6 September 2009, with the physical release following on 7 September 2009.
-The single debuted at number 4 on the UK Singles Chart on 13 September 2009.
+The first single from the album, "We Are Golden", made its radio debut in the United Kingdom on 20 July 2009, on BBC Radio 2.
+It was released for digital download on 6 September 2009, with the physical release following on 7 September 2009.
+The single debuted at number four on the UK Singles Chart on 13 September 2009.
 Mika's promotional tour of the single included live performances at the iTunes Festival 2009 at The Roundhouse in Camden, London and on Friday Night with Jonathan Ross in September 2009.
-It was reported that Mika spent £25,000 on drinks after inviting fans to join him at his local pub via Twitter on 7 September 2009 to celebrate the release of his single.
+It was reported that Mika spent £25,000 on drinks after inviting fans to join him at his local pub, via Twitter on 7 September 2009, to celebrate the release of his single.